JAVA SOCKS Server

 Update Information

-Current version is 1.01.
+Latest packaged version is 1.01.
 Proxy have been rewised and there are some changes to the Socks Library.
 New features have been added to the proxy server itself, well at least one Some bug fixes have been done, it is now possible to use ICQ with this proxy server.

 How to download